throughput-ec/UnacquiredSites/README.md

 # ML Record Mining

-Four-month project to create a pipeline that uses GeoDeepDive's output to find Unaquired Sites for Neotoma.
+Project to create a pipeline that uses GeoDeepDive's output to find Unaquired Sites for Neotoma.

 Using NLP parsed text and a Data Science approach, identify whether a paper is suitable for Neotoma and detect features such as 'Site Name', 'Location', 'Age Span' and 'Site Descriptions'.